thisdot/tech-conferences/CONTRIBUTING.md

 **Notes:**
 If a category doesn't exist for the conference you're suggesting, please feel free to add it to the `README`.

-## Tech conference categories
+## Tech Conference Categories

 Here are the following categories to contribute to:

-- React
-- Vue
 - Angular
+- Cybersecurity
+- DevOps
 - General
 - Kubernetes
-- DevOps
+- React
 - UI/UX
+- Vue

-## How to contribute
+## How to Contribute

 1. Check the `README` to see if your suggestion exists or not.
 2. Fork the repository.
 Here are the [GitHub instructions for forking a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).